 Surrounded by snowcapped mountains and panoramic views of Turnagain Arm, the quaint and historic village of Hope is less than a two-hour drive from Anchorage, Alaska’s largest city, yet a world away.

-The community is made up of log cabins, gold rush-era relics and 148 friendly residents who have the time to stop and tell you where to find the best stream to cast for rainbow and pan for gold.
+The charming Kenai Peninsula community is made up of log cabins, gold rush-era relics, and 70 friendly residents who are happy to stop and tell you where to find the best stream to fish or pan for gold.

-For those interested in getting in touch with Hope’s past, the Chugach National Forest provides recreational gold panning at a 20-acre public claim that has been set aside near the Resurrection Pass trailhead for mining.
-No permits are needed and during the summer there usually are a few seasoned miners around who don't mind showing newcomers how to swirl the pan.
+The Chugach National Forest around Hope provides numerous opportunities for recreational gold panners, including a 20-acre public claim that has been set aside near the Resurrection Pass trailhead for mining.
+No permits are needed to pan in the area and during the summer there usually are a few seasoned miners who don't mind showing newcomers some gold panning tips.

 Much of Hope's golden past can be enjoyed at the Hope-Sunrise Mining Museum, a log cabin located just off Main Street.
 This small museum preserves artifacts from early miners and homesteaders that includes historic photos and gold-mining paraphernalia from the turn-of-the-century.

 The heart of the Hope’s Main Street is the Seaview Café & Bar, a casual restaurant featuring local seafood that hosts outdoor live music most weekends in the summer.
 The Seaview also operates a waterfront RV park and campground adjacent to the café.
 Two other restaurants are located off of Hope Highway that serve up hearty meals, along with a coffee shop to fuel up for your adventures.

 The Forest Service-operated Porcupine Campground is located at the end of Hope Highway and is the starting point for the Gull Rock and Hope Point Trail.
 Hope also offers a variety of cozy and rustic cabin rentals and B&Bs.